Monster Pig: Images

 to make the pig look much larger than it really was.
-There were also claims that other photographs (since removed) from Monsterpig.com (a website owned by the Stone family) showed a more normal size/scale for the pig.
+There were also claims that other photographs (since removed) from Monsterpig.com (a website owned by the Stone family) showed a more normal size and scale for the pig.

 Despite the evidence that the images were altered or produced by trick photography, a message was kept on the Stone family website denying that the images had been modified to make the pig look larger than it was.

 The Associated Press (AP) continues to keep the monster pig image in their archives with no disclosure of the forced perspective trick; the AP's archive caption presents it as if it is a legitimate photograph, stating: "In this photo released by Melynne Stone, Jamison Stone, 11, poses with a wild pig he killed near Delta, Ala., May 3, 2007.
 Stone's father says the hog weighed a staggering 1051 lb and measured 9 ft 4 in from the tip of its snout to the base of its tail.
 If claims of the animal's size are true, it would be larger than Hogzilla, the huge hog killed in Georgia in 2004."